mrporterphysics/mrporterphysics.github.io/Daily Plan/20232024/Daily Slides/RPAgendas202324.md

 ---

+# 2023.09.20 - **Regents Physics**

+##### **❓of the 📅**:  Which of the five senses would you say is your strongest?

+1. Review Buggy Lab - What did you do?
+How did you do it?
+What did you find?
+2. Buggy Lab Board Meeting
+3. [Motion Definitions](../../../Presentations/APCVPM/talks/CVPM2023.html) from the Buggy Lab
+4. CER & Does it move with CV?

+---

+# Buggy Lab

+## **How did you do your lab?
+What did you find?**

+### Questions to consider:

+1. Does your buggy move "in a ***consistent*** manner"?
+2. What does your slope represent?
+    - What does a steeper slope mean?
+    - What does a negative slope mean?
+3. What does your vertical intercept represent?
+4. Do your lines intersect?
+What does that tell you?
+5. How could you use your results to predict the motion of your toy car?

+---

 # 2023.09.18 - **Regents Physics**

 ##### **❓of the 📅**:  Does your family have a “motto” – spoken or unspoken?